 --cygnus Causes the generated Makefile.ins to follow Cygnus rules, instead of GNU or Gnits rules.
-For more information, see Chapter 23 [Cygnus], page 120.
+For more information, see Chapter 23 [Cygnus], page 121.
+Note that this mode of operation is deprecated, and will be removed in a future Automake release.